Barrie line: Davenport Diamond grade separation

+The project began construction in 2017.
+The Davenport Diamond Guideway went into service on Monday April 3, 2023, and the grade-level Davenport Diamond went out of service on the prior weekend.
+The ground-level track approaching the diamond will be removed.

+At the same time of building the guideway, further community improvements were added in the immediate vicinity, including noise wall and bearing pads, a rail overpass above Wallace Avenue and a pedestrian underpass at Paton Road, as well as a replacement of the Bloor Street West bridge.

+Other grade separations are planned.
+One was completed at Rutherford Road immediately north of Rutherford GO Station, and another is planned at McNaughton Road north of Maple GO Station.

 Stations

 There are 10 stations on the Barrie line, excluding the terminus at Union Station in Toronto.

 In addition to Union Station, four station buildings along the Barrie Line are federally protected by the Heritage Railway Stations Protection Act.
 At Allandale Waterfront and Newmarket stations, historic station buildings remain but are used for other purposes, while at Aurora and Maple stations, the historic stations buildings continue to be in use.
 The station building at King City was built in 2005; the 1850s building was relocated to Black Creek Pioneer Village in the 1960s, then to King Township Museum in 1989.
 Bradford station is not protected and has been heavily altered.

 Service

 As of November 2019, the Barrie line has weekday service consisting of seven trains southbound from Barrie and three trains southbound from Bradford in the morning, and seven trains northbound to Barrie and two trains northbound to Bradford from Union Station in the afternoon.
 The line also has hourly, two-way service between Union and Aurora during off peak times.

 Weekend service consists of hourly trains in both directions.
 Five trips in each direction cover the full route from Toronto to Barrie, while the remainder operate between Toronto and Aurora.
 Trips terminating in Aurora have connecting GO bus service to Barrie.

 During the times and directions that train service does not operate, service is provided by GO bus routes 63 (Toronto–King City), 65 (Toronto–Newmarket) and 68 (Newmarket–Barrie).

 The maximum speed on the line is 128 kph, between Bradford and Barrie South.
 Trains are limited to 24 kph in some parts, but can travel at least 80 kph over most of the line.

-Due to the 2019-20 coronavirus pandemic, starting on May 13, 2020, most off-peak train service was be suspended and replaced with buses due to low ridership.
+Due to the COVID-19 pandemic, starting on May 13, 2020, most off-peak train service was suspended and replaced with buses due to low ridership.
 Off-peak train service was gradually reintroduced throughout 2021.